 Unfortunately, the majority of puppy-proofing checklists stop there.
-But providing a safe, secure home for your new addition goes well beyond their physical safety.
+But providing a safe, secure home for your new puppy goes well beyond their physical safety.

 In this comprehensive puppy proofing guide, we also cover the emotion, mental and health aspects of your new puppy’s safety.
 A well-thought-out, all-inclusive plan results in successful bonding for puppy and family.

 This guide is a manual for new owners, plus a go-to reference after your puppy is all grown-up.
 Areas covered include: